 The online multiplayer aspect is cool and I did play a few rounds with one of my mates when the game initially came out.
-The issue is, unless you have a friend who you want to play the game with, the online aspect isn’t active at all on the PS4.
+The issue is, unless you have a friend with a copy of one of the three games, the online aspect isn’t active at all on the PS4.
 This is a shame as it really is a lot of fun to play, especially as you can play in co-op rather than just against the other online players.

 If you still want to play these Multiplayer levels but you can’t find anyone online, jump over to Skirmish mode and you can do exactly the same options as you can in the MP mode above only this time it will be you vs 1-5 CPU opponents instead.
 The good thing about the skirmish is you can even jump into a 3-6 player map and have multiple ‘people’ grouped together.
 For example, if you want to take on a ‘hard’ CPU but you don’t think you can do it alone, stick a few Easy or Normal CPU AI teams in the game and set them to be your ally.
 Now it’ll be you three against the one enemy.
 Obviously, you can flip it and have more against you or a simple free-for-all if you choose as well.